 Entrance to the Harushika Sake Store

-Just a few steps down the road from this store is the Imanishike Shoin; a 15th century house and garden which is the former residence of the Imanishi family who still run the brewery.
-This house is registered as an Important Cultural Property and is open to the public for an entrance fee of 350 yen.
-There is also a café inside where you can enjoy a variety of soft drinks and sweets.
+Just a few steps down the road from this store is the Imanishike Shoin; a 15th century house and garden which is the former residence of the Imanishi family who run the brewery.
+This house is registered as an Important Cultural Property and is open to the public for an entrance fee of 500 yen for adults, 400 yen for students and visitors aged 70 or over, and free admission for preschool children.
+There is also a café inside where you can enjoy a variety of soft drinks and sweets, with café charges separate from admission.

 Entrance to the Imanishike Shoin residence